windwp/nvim-autopairs/README.md

 ##  nvim-autopairs

-A super powerful autopair for Neovim.
-It supports multiple characters.
+A super powerful autopair plugin for Neovim that supports multiple characters.

 Requires neovim 0.5+